-Consolidated net income for the period ended June 30, 2024 amounted to P2.66B which is higher by 11% from last year's P2.40B.
+Consolidated net income for the period ended September 30, 2024 amounted to P4.24B which is higher by 13% from last year's P3.75B.

-Turnover increased by P531M to P5.2B in 2024 from P4.7B in 2023, mainly due to net effect of the following:
+Turnover increased by P1.09B to P8.14B in 2024 from P7.05B in 2023, mainly due to net effect of the following:

-- Increase in revenue from condominium sales by P290M mainly due to higher number of units sold during the first half of the year, with the addition of Laya project which was launched in Q3 2023. - Increase in revenue from rental and cinema by P61M mainly due to higher occupancy rate of Shangri-La Plaza Mall. - Increase in revenue from hotel operations by ₽181M mainly due to higher occupancy of Shangri-La at the Fort Hotel during the first half of 2024 compared with the same period last year.
+- Increase in revenue from condominium sales by P793M mainly due to additional revenue recognized based on percentage of completion and additional revenue on units sold from January to September 2024.
+This also includes revenue recognized from sales of Laya project which was launched in Q4 2023 and reached revenue recognition threshold only this year. - Increase in revenue from rental and cinema by P87M mainly due to higher occupancy rate of Shangri-La Plaza Mall as well as higher rental rate for the period compared with the same period last year. - Increase in revenue from hotel operations by P211M mainly due to higher occupancy of Shangri-La at the Fort Hotel during the period ended September 30, 2024 compared to the same period last year.

-Total Cost of Sales and Services of the Group amounted to P1.91B, higher by P225M compared with last year's P1.68B.
+Total Cost of Sales and Services of the Group amounted to P3.04B, higher by P512M compared with last year's P2.52B.
 This was mainly due to the following:

-- Increase in cost of condominium sales due to higher number of units were sold during the first half of the year. - Increase in cost of rental and cinema by P8M mainly due to higher share in common expenses from mall operations during the first half of 2024. - Increase in cost of hotel operations by P57M due to higher departmental expenses because of higher occupancy rate.
-Depreciation expense recognized and allocated as part of cost of hotel operations from January to June 2024 is also higher compared with the same period last year.
+- Increase in cost of condominium sales due to higher number of units were sold during the first three quarters of the year. - Increase in cost of rental and cinema by P10.57M mainly due to higher insurance costs of Shangri-La Plaza Mall and The Enterprise Center brought about by increase in property values as well as increase in insurance premiums in the market. - Increase in cost of hotel operations by P39.6M due to higher departmental expenses because of higher occupancy rate.
+Depreciation expense recognized and allocated as part of cost of hotel operations from January to September 2024 is also higher compared with the same period last year.

-Total Operating Expenses of the Group amounted to P1.1B, higher by P182M compared with last year's P915M.
+Total Operating Expenses of the Group amounted to P1.64B, higher by P245M compared with last year's P1.40B.
 This was mainly due to the net effect of the following:

-- Increase in general and administrative expense by P141M is mainly due Advertising Expenses incurred by Shangri-La at the Fort as well as higher cost of marketing initiatives for the ongoing projects.
-Staff cost also increased due to annual salary adjustments and higher mandated government contributions. - Increase in taxes and licenses due to documentary stamp tax on bank loans and higher revenue from prior year which served as a basis for local business taxes.

-• Increase in insurance by P6.6M mainly due to Terrorism and Sabotage insurance acquired by TRDCI for Assembly Ground and higher premiums of insurance due to higher property values and higher rates caused by current market conditions.
+- Increase in general and administrative expense by P49M is mainly due Advertising Expenses incurred by Shangri-La the Fort as well as higher cost of marketing initiatives for the ongoing projects.
+Staff cost also increased due to annual salary adjustments and government contributions. - Increase in taxes and licenses due to documentary stamp tax on bank loans and higher revenue from prior year which served as a basis for local business taxes. - Increase in insurance by P4.8M mainly due to Terrorism and Sabotage insurance acquired by TRDCI for Assembly Grounds and higher premiums of insurance due to higher property values and higher rates caused by current market conditions.